verygoodsoftwarenotvirus/blanket/README.md

 Grade: 75% (3/4 functions)
 ```

 Additionally, you can use the `cover` command to visualize those functions by passing in a cover profile.
-So if you ran `go test -coverprofile=coverage.out`, and then ran `tarp cover --html=coverage.out`, a browser window will open that shows untested functions in red, functions without direct tests in yellow, and functions that are directly tested in green, like so:
+So if you run something like `go test -coverprofile=coverage.out && tarp cover --html=coverage.out`, a browser window will open that shows untested functions in red, functions without direct tests in yellow, and functions that are directly tested in green, like so:

 ![](example_files/cover_screenshot.png)